The Picture of Dorian Gray: broadway’s avant-garde era

 Her stamina, commitment, and ability to hold the entire production together were undeniable.
 I wouldn’t be surprised if she takes home the Tony this weekend.
 (Update: she did!)

-But I’ll be honest.
-As much as I am glad I witnessed it, I left unsure if I felt changed by it or just overwhelmed.
-The production is so wrapped up in its one-woman concept with floating screens, digital overlays,, that I sometimes found myself craving human connection, an ensemble, some warmth.
-It felt more like a one-woman spectacle than a fully fleshed-out story.
-It was a lot to take in for Broadway.
-There’s even a printed director’s note in the Playbill explaining the choices, which I actually found interesting and rare.
+I'll be honest.
+I was glad to have seen it, but I wasn't sure if it had changed me or just made me feel overwhelmed.
+The show is so focused on its one-woman concept with floating screens and digital overlays that I sometimes wanted to see an ensemble and feel the warmth and connection that comes with that.
+It seemed more like a show with one woman than a full story.
+For Broadway, it was a lot to take in.
+There is even a printed note from the director in the Playbill that explains the choices, which I thought was interesting and unusual.

-With more thought, perhaps ‘returning to the ancient storytelling form’ as Kip stated was a good idea because it also comes off self-indulgent which Dorian absolutely is.
+With more thought, perhaps “returning to the ancient storytelling form,” as Kip stated, was a good idea because that also comes off self-indulgent, which Dorian absolutely is.
 Regardless, it’s one of those shows you’ll be glad you saw, even if you’re still unpacking how you feel about it on the way home.

 The Picture of Dorian Gray is on Broadway now until June 29th.
 Go check it out and let me know what you think!